stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

 ## Getting set up

-To get all of this working you need to have [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index).
-This is currently only available via the Windows Insider program - see the docs for [WSL 2 installation instructions](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
+To get all of this working you need to have [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index). ~~This is currently only available via the Windows Insider program - see the docs for [WSL 2 installation instructions](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).~~

 To run containers on Windows you would normally install Docker for Windows.
-Docker for Windows normally starts up a Linux VM to run the Docker daemon in, but there is now support for [running the daemon in WSL2](https://docs.docker.com/docker-for-windows/wsl-tech-preview/) - again, at the time of writing this is a preview feature.
-When you have installed Docker for Windows, open settings and ensure that the WSL integration is turned on and enabled for any WSL distributions that you want to run your devcontainers in.
+Docker for Windows used to starts up a Linux VM to run the Docker daemon in, but there is now support for [running the daemon in WSL2](https://docs.docker.com/docker-for-windows/wsl/) - open settings and ensure that the WSL integration is turned on and enabled for any WSL distributions that you want to run your devcontainers in.

 ![Screenshot showing the WSL integration enabled in Docker for Windows](docker-for-windows-wsl-integration.png)